Expat Exchange

 When we asked people what advice they would give someone preparing to move to Princeton, they said:

 "Princeton is a vibrant and diverse community with a lot to offer.
 It is home to Princeton University, which is one of the most prestigious universities in the world.
 The town is also known for its excellent public schools, beautiful parks, and a variety of cultural attractions.
 Expats should be aware that the cost of living in Princeton is higher than the national average, so budgeting is important.
 Additionally, the town is located in a temperate climate, so expats should be prepared for hot summers and cold winters.
-Finally, Princeton is a very safe place to live, with low crime rates and a strong sense of community," remarked one expat who made the move to Princeton.
+Finally, Princeton is a very safe place to live, with low crime rates and a strong sense of community," said one expat in Princeton.

 How do I find a place to live in Princeton?